cloudposse/atmos/website/docs/design-patterns/partial-component-configuration.md

 stack and provision the EKS cluster without affecting the clusters in the other stacks.
 For example, to upgrade the cluster to the next Kubernetes version `1.28`, update the imported mixin from `catalog/eks/clusters/mixins/k8s-1-27` to `catalog/eks/clusters/mixins/k8s-1-28`.
 All other EKS clusters in the other accounts and regions will stay at the current Kubernetes version `1.27` until they are ready to be upgraded.

-## Benefits

-The **Partial Component Configuration** pattern provides the following benefits:

-- Allows managing components with complex configurations where some parts of the configurations must be managed and modified independently of the other parts

-- Different parts of component' configurations can be applied to different stacks independently of the other stacks

-- Allows keeping the parts of the configurations reusable across many stacks and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

 ## Related Patterns